brimdata/zed/docs/commands/zed.md

 indicating the pool and branch to use as input.
 If `from` is not present, then the query reads from the working branch.

-The pool/branch names
-are specified with `from` at the beginning of the Zed query along with an optional time range using `range` and `to`.
+The pool/branch names are specified with `from` at the beginning of the Zed query.

 As with `zq`, the default output format is ZSON for terminals and ZNG otherwise, though this can be overridden with